TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% image "https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/CPT-Sound-ADC-DAC.svg/1200px-CPT-Sound-ADC-DAC.svg.png", "Tolkien's world looks nothing like the three realms here.", "post1" %}

-Since signal representations vastly differ, we need interfaces to translate, to bridge the worlds.
+Since signal representations vastly differ, we need interfaces to bridge the different worlds.
 Between the analogue and digital realms, we have DACs (Digital-to-Analogue Converters) and ADCs (Analogue-to-Digital Converters) as mediators.
 Generally, DACs are used for output while ADCs are for input.

 Since our topic today is synthesis, we’ll focus on DACs—going from binary data to sound waves.